 If you’ve always battled with frizzy, unruly or coarse hair that never seems to cooperate, there’s a good chance a keratin treatment (also known as a keratin smoothing treatment or Brazilian keratin treatment) has popped up on your radar at one point or another.
-And with promises of smoothing strands, repairing damage, reducing frizz and boosting shine, we can’t say we’re surprised that keratin hair treatments have become so popular.
+And with promises of smoothing strands, repairing damage, reducing frizz and boosting shine, we can’t say we’re surprised that using keratin for hair has become so popular.

 But while the process can undoubtedly deliver impressive results, it’s also been widely criticised for its use of potentially harmful ingredients.
 Which begs the question – should you or shouldn’t you try a keratin treatment?
 We spoke to Antonio Kozmas, who’s a keratin treatment expert (his salon Jerusalem Keratin in Bondi specialises in keratin straightening) to find out more about the process.